apache/cordova-docs/docs/en/1.8.0rc1/guide/getting-started/bada/index.md

 -------------------------

 - Download and install the [Bada SDK](http://developer.bada.com) (Windows only).
-- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
+- Download the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the bada directory.

 3. Setup New Project